orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 ### Do it youself

 * Create a Dockerfile
   * Install cowsay
   * make the symbolic link `ln -s /usr/games/cowsay /usr/bin/cowsay` static in the Dockerfile
 * Build the image
 * Run the container from that image
 * Run cowsay

 ----

 ### Do it yourself
 * Create a Dockerfile
-    * Install fotunr
+  * Install fortune
 * Build the image
-* Commit you change
+* Commit your change

 Hint:
 ```
 ln -s /usr/games/fortune /usr/bin/fortune
 ```